ktorio/ktor-plugin-registry/README.md

 most cases, you can simply use a range like `^2.0.0` annotation for any release under a major version, or `>=1` if you want to include all Ktor versions.
 If a plugin breaks after a release, we'll update the supported versions and notify the author from the contact information listed in the plugin manifest.

+## Running

+To resolve plugins from the `/plugins` folder, run `./gradlew resolvePlugins`.
+Then, you may run `./gradlew run` to generate the registry.
+This will validate all plugin references and slot them into the appropriate Ktor release versions.